-The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
+14. Procedures and Policies The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer is employed or engaged in the provision of the Deliverables.

-Signed for and on behalf of the Supplier Signed for and on behalf of the Buyer Name: Redacted in time with Name: Redacted in line with Director, NHS Race and Health Observatory Procurement Manager Date: 21/02/2022 Date: 22/02/2022 Signature: Redacted in line with Section 40 of The FOIA Signature: Redacted in line with Section 40 of The FOIA
+Signed for and on behalf of the Supplier Signed for and on behalf of the Buyer

+Name: Name:

+Job Title: Job Title:

+Date: Date:

+Signature: Signature:

-Annex 1 - Authorised Processing Template - N/A
+Annex 1 - Authorised Processing Template